BentBr/rusty_dev_tool/README.md

 # Rusty Dev Tool
-This is a little helper for developers using docker-compose (or mutagen-compose) for local development and kubectl for remote development.
+This is a little helper for developers using docker-compose (or mutagen-compose) for local development and kubectl for remote interaction.
 The idea is to have common and repetitive tasks simplified.
 Furthermore, it should reduce the complexity for new developers or developers that are not familiar with the setup (or are no backend developers / devops).

+The general expected (and suggested) tech stack is something locally with docker-compose (so no language or framework installation locally - everything via docker images) and a remote k8s cluster. \
+The crucial idea is to **NO PROJECT SPECIFIC CONFIG DONE LOCALLY**.
+Everything should be done via the project's docker-compose file and must be run-able after a _git checkout_.

 ## TL;DR